we've got thE best people

-TENA HAHN-RODRIGUEZ (she/her/hers) - Deputy Director of Youth Services
+TENA HAHN-RODRIGUEZ (she/her/hers) - Interim Co-Managing Executive Director

 Tena (she/her) is a community organizer, educator, and entrepreneur.
 North Omaha is her home and the people her community.
 Prior to Black & Pink National, Tena served as a founding member of REVEL, a cornerstone of the Omaha LGBTQIA2S+ inclusive-space scene.
 With Heartland Pride, she created space for Omaha to invite in national talent.
 Most recently, Tena’s work with Inclusive Communities led to more accessible educational programming.
 Always looking to expand her skillset, Tena recently completed the American Express Converge Academy and is in the current Nonprofit Executive Institute.
 Tena brings a wealth of justice, diversity, equity, and inclusion experience to Black & Pink National.
 She is excited to bring her passion for trans and queer youth of color to this role, and expand services for system-impacted youth on a national level!

 ANDREW ALEMAN (he/him/his) - Deputy Director of People Power & National Partnerships